mikeparcewski/gphotos-serverless/README.md

 Parses the HTML page returned from a public google photos album and returns the images as JSON.
 This allows you to manage you entire gallery within google photos (add/remove, order, etc...) and embed the gallery or use it within any application easily that supports a JSON payload.

+> You could do something similar using google API's, but the setup required seemed more than the 20 lines of code to do this, plus can embed this directly in HTML!

 ### PreRequisites

 * VS Code
 * Azure Subscriptions
+* Public Google Photos Album
+* The ID for your album (e.g. https://photos.app.goo.gl/**Srz7Y8XxxZDm2cfM6**)

 > If you haven't ever deployed a function before to Azure, reccomend reading https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions before you do this.